berkkirtay/basicblockchain/README.md

 # Basic Blockchain Implementation

 A functional blockchain implementation in python.
 This library lets you initialize a blockchain and perform transactions between peers.
 This implementation uses the proof of work method to build new blocks.
-Transactions are signed with 2048 bit RSA key pair and every wallet user has a unique key pair.
+Transactions are signed with a 2048 bit RSA key pair and you can create new wallets with unique key pairs.
 I will keep improving this library as I learn more about blockchain technology.

 ### Current components: